Step 1 - Share information

 • make sure to have a copy of your insurance card

-We will send you an Intake Packet that will include paperwork that we'd like you to complete and bring in with you on your intake.
+You will need to fill out a questionnaire about your child that we will need back prior to the intake assessment.
+We will also send you an Intake Packet that will include paperwork that we need you to complete and bring in with you on your intake.

 Step 3 - Intake assessment